jjj11x/stc_rpncalc/README.md

 # STC DIY Calculator Firmware

 This is a replacement firmware for the [diyleyuan calculator kit](http://www.diyleyuan.com/jc/L8Q.html).
-The calculator kit is available for purchase for less than $13 shipped from eBay by searching for "diy calculator kit".
+The calculator kit is available for purchase for less than $13 shipped from eBay by searching for "diy calculator kit" (price has increased recently, currently closer to $18 shipped).
 You will have to solder the kit yourself (see "hardware connections" below).
 The calculator uses an STC IAP15W413AS microcontroller (an 8051 instruction set-compatible microcontroller) with a built-in serial-port bootloader.
 See the series [summary](http://www.stcmicro.com/datasheet/STC15W408AS_Features.pdf) and full english [datasheet](https://www.stcmicro.com/datasheet/STC15F2K60S2-en.pdf).
 This project uses [SDCC](http://sdcc.sourceforge.net/) to compile the C code and [stcgal](https://github.com/grigorig/stcgal) to load the new firmware.

 The replacement firmware supports floating-point calculations (using 18 decimal digits plus exponent for arithmetic) with a 4-level RPN stack.
 Functions include basic arithmetic as well as log(), exp(), y^x, 1/x and sqrt(), all in floating point.
 (The original firmware supported only fixed-point calculations in chain mode.)
 I have not added in the resistor value calculator or the decimal/hexadecimal converter features from the original firmware.